jaceklaskowski/spark-kubernetes-book/docs/demo/spark-shell-on-minikube.md

 minikube stop
 ```

+Close the terminal.

+### Full Clean Up

-Optionally (e.g. to start from scratch next time), delete all of the minikube clusters:
+Optionally you may want to clean up all the application resources (e.g. to start from scratch next time).

+Delete all of the minikube clusters.

 ```text
 minikube delete --all --purge
 ```

-You may want to remove minikube's Docker images too.
+Remove minikube's Docker images.

 ```text
 docker rmi $(docker image ls 'gcr.io/k8s-minikube/*' -q)